Yandex Cloud

 Warning

 The YQL management console includes PRAGMA AutoCommit.
-This means that COMMIT is automatically executed after each query.
-For example, if you enter multiple statements (as shown in the example below) and execute the query, a COMMIT is made automatically after the query.
+This means that a COMMIT runs automatically after each query.
+For example, if you enter multiple statements (as shown in the example below) and run your query, a COMMIT will run automatically after it.

 REPLACE INTO episodes (series_id, season_id, episode_id, title) VALUES (1, 1, 1, "Yesterday's Jam");